Notebooks¶

 Each of these clients should have an associated secret.
 To check it run kubectl -n DR_CORE_NAMESPACE get secrets | grep "oauth2".

-If the secret was not created, try to check hydra and hydra-maester pods.
+If the secret wasn't created, try to check hydra and hydra-maester pods.

 You can try to remove these pods and wait for new pods to be created.
 Appropriate secrets should be created after that.

-If the secret was not created after previous operation, you can try to delete the oauth2clients custom resource using this command:
+If the secret wasn't created after previous operation, you can try to delete the oauth2clients custom resource using this command:

 kubectl get oauth2clients.hydra.ory.sh -o custom-columns=NAME:.metadata.name | grep 'nbx-' | xargs kubectl delete oauth2clients.hydra.ory.sh